guewen/stock-logistics-warehouse/stock_checkout_sync/readme/DESCRIPTION.rst

 * PACK001, pack 3 of the goods (2 from SHELF001, 1 from RESER001)
 * PPOST001, pack the remaining good of the reserve

-The operator moves a good of SHELF001 in Packing/PACK2.
+The operator uses the button "Checkout Sync" on a pick transfer, for instance SHELF001, and select Packing/PACK2 as destination.
 We want all the lines that reach PACK001 to be updated with:

 * The move lines (except the one that goes to PPOST001) must now reach